 The smallest is the port of Lavrio, close to the airport, although about two hours from the city center.

-You can also plan your trip according to individual needs, fly to one of islands like Crete or Santorini and go to the next island directly from there.
+You can also plan your trip according to individual needs, fly to one of islands like Crete or Santorini (practical information about this island here) and go to the next island directly from there.

 It is worth remembering to make reservations or buy ticket in advance.
 Boats in high season have high occupancy.

 Reservations are made directly by phone or through the website of the carrier.
 There are quite a few of these companies, and Blue Star Ferries and SeaJets are the best known.
 Blue Star Ferries are usually larger ferries, Sea Jet faster.

 It’s best to go to the schedule website given earlier and there will be information about the company name and link.

 The reservation is not always a boarding pass.
 You can check directly on company website of they use e-tickets.
 If not, before departure, go to the special place in port and exchange the reservation number for the card.

 Additional tip – in Piraeus these places are located right next to the terminal, so do not worry that everything is closed when you get to the port gates.

 A good idea if you want to save time and funds.
 Night ferries do not reach every island, it is also worth checking the timetable, because they may not be every day.
 There are different categories of tickets.
 The most popular are economy tickets and airplane seats (airseats).
 Personally, I recommend the latter, few euros more expensive, but the difference in comfort is significant.
 You don’t have your seat in economy tickets, and the seats are taken on a first come, first served basis and these are the armchairs at the cafes.
 Alternatively, the floor if you have a sleeping bag with you.

 Airplane seats are actually much more comfortable than on an airplane, large, soft, you can sleep.
 Of course there are also cabins, but tickets are much more expensive, and not all routes pay off, because sometimes you just go too short.